rafszych/CPP-exercises/README.md

 # CPP exercises

 Codes written as part of learning programming in Uni.
-Written in C++ and with various limitations on allowed structures.
+Written in C++ and with various limitations in order to focus on specific parts of c++ language.